Coffee Culture in Vietnam: Strong and Slow drip

 By the late 1990s, Vietnam had emerged as the top coffee producer in Southeast Asia and the second-largest globally, trailing only Brazil.
 In the present day, Vietnam's coffee industry primarily focuses on Robusta beans, contributing around 20 percent to global coffee production and 40 percent of the world's Robusta beans.

-In Vietnam, drinking coffee is a social pastime and a chance for bà tám, a phrase that loosely translates to “gossip.”
-Very similar to our pastime with Tea for Adda.
+In Vietnam, drinking coffee is a social pastime and a chance for bà tám, a phrase that loosely translates to "gossip."
+Very similar to our pastime with Chai and Adda.

 Traditionally, coffee is brewed in individual portions using a phin filter, which consists of a small cup, a filter chamber, and a lid that also functions as a container to catch dripping cups of exquisitely aromatic black coffee.
 Watching the coffee, drip by drip, forces you to slow down, sit for a few minutes, and savor the moment.